rarmatei/syllabus/js-core-2/week-1/lesson.md

 We want to build an object to simulate a Restaurant Finder application (see below restaurantFinderApplication).

-1) Define a method findAvailableRestaurants which takes a number of people in parameter and returns all the restaurant names which have the required number of seats available at the moment.
+1) Write a function findAvailableRestaurants which takes a number of people in parameter and returns all the restaurant names which have the required number of seats available at the moment.

-2) Define a method findRestaurantServingDish which takes a dish name in parameter and returns all the restaurant names serving this dish.
+2) Write a function findRestaurantServingDish which takes a dish name in parameter and returns all the restaurant names serving this dish.

-3) Define a method countNumberOfRestaurantsInArea which takes an area of Glasgow in parameter (center, west), and returns the number of restaurants in this area.
+3) Write a function countNumberOfRestaurantsInArea which takes an area of Glasgow in parameter (center, west), and returns the number of restaurants in this area.
 */